 Recall from earlier in the introduction that there are three major problems in the Kerr spacetime: \begin{enumerate} \item{No positive, conserved energy:} There is no timelike, Killing vector.
-In particular, the vector field $\dt$, which is Killing, is only timelike outside the ergosphere, $r>M+\sqrt{M^2-a^2\cos^2\theta}$. \item{Lack of sufficient classical symmetries:} The higher energies generated the Lie derivatives in the $\dt$ and $\dphi$ directions do not control enough directions to control Sobolev norms or the function. \item{Complicated trapping:} There are null geodesics which orbit the black hole, in the sense that they neither escape to null infinity nor enter the black hole.
+In particular, the vector field $\dt$, which is Killing, is only timelike outside the ergosphere, i.e.\ for $r>M+\sqrt{M^2-a^2\cos^2\theta}$. \item{Lack of sufficient classical symmetries:} The higher energies generated by the Lie derivatives in the $\dt$ and $\dphi$ directions do not control enough directions to estimate Sobolev norms of the function. \item{Complicated trapping:} There are orbiting null geodesics.
+These neither escape to null infinity nor enter the black hole.
 Since solutions to the wave equation can follow null geodesics for an arbitrarily long time, this presents an obstacle to decay.
-Furthermore, there are orbiting geodesics occuring over a range of $r$ in the Kerr spacetime (with $|a|>0$), which makes the situation more complicated than in the Schwarzschild spacetime ($a=0$), where there are only orbiting geodesics at $r=3M$. \end{enumerate}
+Furthermore, there are orbiting null geodesics occurring over a range of $r$ in the Kerr spacetime (with $|a|>0$), which makes the situation more complicated than in the Schwarzschild spacetime ($a=0$), where there are orbiting null geodesics only at $r=3M$. \end{enumerate}

-To overcome the first problem, we first observe that the vector $\dt$ is timelike for sufficiently large $r$; that, if
+To overcome problem \ref{Problem:NoPositiveConservedEnergy}, we first observe that the vector $\dt$ is timelike for sufficiently large $r$; that, if

 denotes the angular velocity of the horizon, then the vector $\dt+\omegaH\dphi$ is null on the horizon and timelike for sufficiently small $r>\rp$; that the regions where $\dt$ and $\dt+\omegaH\dphi$ are timelike overlap when $|a|$ is sufficiently small; and that both $\dt$ and $\dt+\omegaH\dphi$ are Killing.
 Thus, if we let